Box Limited trading as www.box.co.uk Terms and Conditions of Sale

 9.7 Goods not featured in the Seller’s catalogue are not being subject to the normal returns policy and instructions for return should be confirmed with the Seller before returning the Goods.

-You will be refunded within 30 days.
+You will be refunded within 14 days from receipt of goods.
 Goods will be checked to ensure your return qualifies for cancellation under DSR.

 Please note that all items returned would need to be provided in their original packaging and with any other accessories they may have been supplied with.
 Distance Selling Regulations do not apply to business customers.